Skip to content

 We’ve all had those days when we walked into unfamiliar situations: the first day in a new school, that first middle school dance, a job at a new company.
 If we were lucky, some caring individual came alongside us to help us get our footing.

-Prevent lost instruction time
+Prevents lost instruction time

-Support effective classroom management
+Supports effective classroom management

-Promote school safety
+Promotes school safety

 Training like this helps everyone come out ahead: your substitutes, your students and your district as a whole.
 And because having this information — or not — can make or break someone’s day, it’ll also make your schools that much more appealing to substitutes as you seek to draw more highly qualified educators into your district.
+Show substitutes what to expect and how to be successful in your district and you may see your fill rates greatly improve.